BitcoinDesign/Bitcoin-Core-App/pages/milestones/1-3-import.md

 For those users who would like to use Bitcoin Core with a wallet, the app offers three main entry points for adding wallets:

-- Directly after the onboarding flow, if the user is doing a fresh install of the application.
+- Directly at the end of the onboarding flow, if the user is doing a fresh install of the application.
-- Through the wallet selector dropdown, if he already has a different wallet.
+- Through the wallet selector dropdown, if a wallet was already previously added.
 - From the settings screen, if the application has been previously used in node only mode.

 {% include picture.html